 A student may withdraw from the school voluntarily at any point in the program.
-The student is encouraged to meet with the Faculty advocate and/or Supervisor to explore available options if withdrawal is being considered.
-A written notification of withdrawal that includes the reason and effective date must be submitted to the Supervisor of the School of Nursing and will become part of the student's permanent record.
-Withdrawing from a program during the term of a payment plan does not void the responsibility to pay the full tuition amount.
-It is recommended that withdrawing students using Federal Financial Aid meet with Financial Aid to determine how a withdrawal will affect financial aid funding.
-Withdrawing may result in balances being owed to CVCC or the US Department of Education and students will be responsible for the repayment of these monies.
-Current federal financial aid regulations will apply.
+The student is encouraged to meet with the Lead/Operations Faculty advocate and/or Nursing Program Supervisor to explore available options if withdrawal is being considered.
+A written notification of withdrawal that includes the reason and effective date must be submitted to the Nursing Program Supervisor and will become part of the student's permanent record.
+Withdrawing from a program does not void the responsibility to pay the full tuition amount.
+It is recommended that withdrawing students using Federal Financial Aid meet with the CVCC Financial Aid representative to determine how a withdrawal will affect financial aid funding.
+Withdrawing may result in the student owing a balance to CVCC or the US Department of Education, and the student will thus be responsible for the repayment of these monies.